jivesoftware/tAMD/README.md

 paths are automatically resolved.
 Relative paths will probably not work as you expect unless you include this addon or one like it.

-This addon also exports a module called `tAMD/resolve`, which is function that takes a module id, which may or may not be a relative path, and a context and returns the resolved module name.
+This addon includes a module called `tAMD/resolve`, which exports a function that takes a module id, which may or may not be a relative path, and a context and returns the resolved module name.

 ### `loader.js` - `tAMD/loader`